 Red Beans

-- In separate skillet brown sausage while beans are cooking.
-Deglaze the pan with liquid from the bean pot (or ¼ cup water, then add deglazing liquid back to the pot along with sausage and cayenne pepper.
+- In a separate skillet brown sausage while the beans are cooking, deglaze the pan with liquid from the bean pot (or ¼ cup water, then add deglazing liquid back to the pot along with sausage and cayenne pepper.

 - Increase the heat slightly to maintain a steady simmer and continue to cook for another 30 to 40 minutes or until the beans are tender and the sauce is thickened to your liking.
 If you prefer an even creamier texture, mash some of the beans with a potato masher at this time.